BrentIO/FireFly_Client/README.md

 <sup>1</sup> To reset to provisioning mode, short to ground.

-The Gerber, BOM, and Pick & Place files area all located in the <a href="tree/master/hardware/PCB">PCB</a> folder.
+The Gerber, BOM, and Pick & Place files area all located in the [PCB](/hardware/PCB) folder.

-Custom faceplates to support a 16mm button in a standard US electrical box are in the <a href="tree/master/hardware/faceplates">faceplates</a> folder.
+Custom faceplates to support a 16mm button in a standard US electrical box are in the [faceplates](hardware/faceplates) folder.
 Note, you must print both the faceplate and the matching adapter plate.

 ## Reset to Defaults
 Grounding pin reset pin will cause the EEPROM to be marked as not provisioned and enable the user to re-enter provisioning mode.